TG-Techie/ckks-engine-no-std/README.md

     ```bash
     cargo build
     ```
-4. Run the sample code:
+4. Run the example code:

+   v1_examples --> For arithmectic operations
+   v2_examples --> For float and string operations

     ```bash
-    cargo run
+    cargo run --example v1_examples
     ```

-This will execute the sample code in main.rs, illustrating how to use the ckks-engine crate for encrypted computations.
+This will execute the sample code, illustrating how to use the ckks-engine crate for encrypted computations.

-## Conclusion
-The ckks-engine crate empowers developers to perform secure computations on real numbers using the CKKS homomorphic encryption scheme.
-We invite you to explore the features of this crate and integrate it into your projects where data privacy is of utmost importance.